 - At a heated labor protest in front of a Wal-Mart store, Billy yells for the crowd to throw rocks at the store windows

-California courts have found that Penal Code 404.6 is not unconstitutional insofar as being too vague, giving police officers too much discretion, or infringing on free speech.
-3
+California courts have found that Penal Code 404.6 is not unconstitutional insofar as

-Arrests for this criminal charge tend to arise out of very chaotic situations.
-It’s easy for witnesses, especially the police, to be so frazzled by the chaos that they misperceive who in the crowd was actually rioting or trying to incite violence.
+It is easy for witnesses, especially the police, to be so frazzled by the chaos that they misperceive who in the crowd was actually rioting or trying to incite violence.
 Consequently, many false arrests get made.

 Typical defenses that we have successfully asserted in these sorts of cases include:

-- The police are lying or exaggerating in order to make a case against protesters, because they are angry and biased against the protesters
+- The police are lying or exaggerating in order to make a case against protesters because they are angry and biased against the protesters.

 In the latter case, it can be very useful to run a Pitchess Motion to get the personnel and disciplinary history of the arresting officers.
-If we find they have a history of misconduct, this can undermine their credibility and often get Penal Code 404.6 charge reduced or dismissed.
+If we find they have a history of misconduct, this can undermine their credibility and often get a Penal Code 404.6 charge reduced or dismissed.

-Penal Code 404.6 PC is a U.S. misdemeanor in California law Conviction can trigger up to one year of county jail, and a fine of up to $1000.00.
-4 However, a judge may grant probation with little or no jail time.
-Probation will require that the defendant stay out of trouble, or risk getting violated and sent to jail for up to the maximum term.
+However, a judge may grant probation with little or no jail time.
+Probation will require that you stay out of trouble or risk getting violated and sent to jail for up to the maximum term.

-Inciting a jail or prison riot (where someone suffers serious bodily injury) makes the punishment wobbler, meaning it can be filed as either a misdemeanor or a felony in California law.5 As a felony, it carries up to three years in California state prison.
+Inciting a jail or prison riot (where someone suffers serious bodily injury) makes the punishment wobbler, meaning it can be filed as either

-Related Offenses
+4. Related Offenses

 When police make arrests at a mob scene or unruly gathering, a number of charges may get filed, in addition to rioting.
 Some of the other typical charges include:

+4.1.
 Participation in a Riot

 Codified in California Penal Code 404, participating in a riot is where two or more people act together to